 The findings relate well to the manager's intentions.
-The power and micro-politics process is reused in every project in the way that formal and informal power and micropolitics are a significant part of project work.
+The power and micro-politics process is reused in every project in that formal and informal power, and micropolitics is a significant part of project work.
 Actors with a leadership role and cognitive authority power are the primary beneficiaries.
-The accumulation and wise handling of power and politics are essential leadership exercises for every project manager.
+The accumulation and wise handling of power and politics is an essential leadership exercise for every manager.
 Political influence, persuasion, and compromises are also used in all projects.
-Handling large projects requires balancing leadership and management and understanding power and micropolitics as craft tools.
-Power and micropolitics were accepted as critical success factors for all the project managers.
-The managers have developed a unique competence (i.e., knowledge, experiences, and attitudes) in handling power and micro-politics as an essential tool for handling stakeholders, project members, and the end project results.
-The training in power and micro-politics keep the managers together as a project manager tribe.
-They secure the recruitment of further project managers and project members trained in handling the tools of power and micropolitics.
-These are used in new fast-track projects (i.e., projects taking half the time of ordinary projects), serving sound project effectiveness and efficiency.
+Handling large projects requires a balance between leadership and management and understanding power and micropolitics as craft tools.
+Power and micropolitics were accepted as critical success factors of all the project managers.

-Although it could be assumed that a flat hierarchy and consensus-oriented decision processes prevent power games, our paper concludes that the opposite is the case.
-Strong informal power bases exist within all the four investigated companies, positively affecting the efficiency and effectiveness of a project.
-The main reasons are a lack of discipline and urgency in the Norwegian consensus model for decision-making and a complex matrix organizational model.
-The result might positively and negatively affect the four companies involved since the companies need more costs (ordinary projects) and fewer costs (fast-track projects) to come to the same conclusions as other companies.
+Although it could be assumed that a flat hierarchy and consensus-oriented decision processes prevent power games, this paper concludes that the opposite is the case.
+Strong informal power bases exist within all the four investigated companies, potentially affecting the efficiency and effectiveness of a project.
+The main reasons are unclarity and a lack of discipline and urgency in decision-making.
+In international competition, this can negatively affect benchmarks as the four companies need more protracted and more costs to come to the same conclusions as others.